All you need to know about standing for council, what it entails and how the elections work.

 How do I stand for a position?

-In this, you’ll find information about the process of elections, details of when the heckling meeting will take place, and general guidelines.
+If you’re interested, then follow the ‘Elections Nomination’ link that will be provided when they are open, and submit an online nomination form.
+On this same page you will find information about the process of elections, details of when the hustings meeting will take place, and general guidelines.

-You will need to complete the enclosed form with your details, and have digitally submitted a manifesto and photo that will be seen beside your manifesto.
+You will need to complete the online nomination form with your details, and digitally submit a manifesto and photo to firstname.lastname@example.org.
+You will also need to electronically request fellow student sponsors.
+You can do this via the online nomination form.

 Do I need any particular experience to stand for a position?